Calm the chaos

 Insurance coordination

 Adjuster scheduling, scope alignment, supplements, and payment processing.
-The most common source of "waiting" in the restoration process.
+The single most common source of "waiting" in the restoration process.

 Homeowner preparation checklist